-Communities of expatriate Christians
+COMMUNITIES OF EXPATRIATE CHRISTIANS

 There are very few expatriate Christians, and they are not able to join house churches.

-Historical Christian communities
+HISTORICAL CHRISTIAN COMMUNITIES

 The small number of Roman Catholics are tolerated but the Roman Catholic Church lacks official recognition and is subject to discrimination.

-Converts to Christianity
+CONVERTS TO CHRISTIANITY

 Converts from a Buddhist, Hindu or ethnic background face discrimination as well as strong pressure from family and community to return to Buddhism, Hinduism or the traditional Bön faith.

-Non-traditional Christian communities
+NON-TRADITIONAL CHRISTIAN COMMUNITIES

 These include Evangelical and Pentecostal communities.
 They are closely monitored by the authorities; raids and arrests occasionally occur.

-Main sources of persecution and discrimination

-Religious nationalism - Buddhist

-Though technically a secular state, Bhutan's spiritual heritage is Mahayana Buddhism.
+Main sources of persecution and discrimination RELIGIOUS NATIONALISM - BUDDHIST Though technically a secular state, Bhutan's spiritual heritage is Mahayana Buddhism.
 According to the Constitution, "It is the responsibility of all religious institutions and personalities to promote the spiritual heritage of the country."
 No Christian congregation has been allowed to build a church structure.
 Especially in rural areas, Buddhist monks oppose the presence of Christians, putting pressure on them to reconvert.
 Officials tend to side with the monks (there is a practice of monks working for the government) and are willing to do whatever is necessary to preserve the Buddhist social fabric.
 Society is closely-knit and any deviation is perceived as disturbing the harmony, so family and community also put pressure on converts.

 How are men and women differently affected?

-Womer
+WOMEN

 Although gender inequality has historically favored women in Bhutan's traditional matriarchal society, limited political representation and high rates of child marriage create an environment of contradiction that puts significant family pressure on women.
 Women who convert from Buddhism to Christianity are at the greatest risk of persecution, typically through family disownment or divorce.
 Christians married to non-Christians are under pressure to stay with their husbands, despite domestic abuse.
-For single converts, forced marriage is a tangible threat, as well as being disowned and forced to leave the family home.
+For single converts, forced marriage is a tangible threat, as well as being disowned.

 Female typical pressure points:

-- Denied inheritance or possessions
+- · Denied inheritance or possessions

+- Forced divorce

 - Forced marriage

-- · Violence psychological

-Men
+MEN

 Traditional matriarchal norms mean that inheritance and land ownership is preferred, though not legislated, to pass down the female line.
 Male converts may be disowned by their family, expelled from their home and lose their inheritance.
 They may further be rejected by their peers and local community, compounding the sense of isolation.
 Men may also experience discrimination in the workplace.
 When they lose their job or are excluded from the traditional way of farming, their family is affected as they are typically the financial provider.

 Male typical pressure points:

-- Denied inheritance or possessions - Economic harassment via business/job/ work access
+- Denied inheritance or possessions

+- Economic harassment via business/job/work access

 WWL 5 year trend

 WWL Year Position on Open Doors World Watch List Persecution rounded score out of 100

+2025 36 69

 2024 36 68

 2023 40 66

 2022 34 67

 2021 43 64

-2020 45 61

-The persecution situation in Bhutan has not changed very much in the WWL 2024 period; the score increased by 1.9 points.
-More incidents of violence were reported, but violence is still at a comparably low level, although the score has doubled.
-Pressure increased the most in the Community sphere of life, but apart from pressure on individual Christians, pressure on churches remains high.
-Christian converts continued to face difficulties when converting from a Buddhist or ethnic-animist religion.
+In the WWL 2025 reporting period, the overall score rose by 1 point to 69 points.
+However, the violence score remained the same as in WWL 2024, and the average pressure only rose by 0.2 points, so the situation for Christians has remained very much the same.
+Pressure remains extreme in the Church and National spheres of life and very high in all other spheres of life, indicating how the Christian minority continues to be side-lined in everyday life and lacking official recognition.
 Converts are not recognized in society and are therefore often shunned by fellow citizens and denied official documents by the authorities.
 Children of Christians also often experience discrimination at school.
-Christian churches experienced harassment and difficulties meeting, especially after a letter from the Department of Law and Order of the Ministry of Home Affairs from April 2023 had requested the Dzongkhag and Thormde Administrations to not allow religious gatherings without approval along with programs that are not keeping with Bhutanese cultural, tradition and social values.